 Tax Deadline 2021: how to file an extension

-Tax Day 2021 is nearing but for those who still need a little more time, the IRS allows for an extension until 15 October, but you’ll need to act now.
+Tax Day 2021 is 17 May but for those who need a little more time the IRS allows for an extension until 15 October, but you’ll need to act now.

-Between the covid-19 pandemic and the recent changes to the tax code applicable to 2020 tax returns the IRS gave taxpayers more time than usual again this year.
-Still some taxpayers will need more time to file and most of them will need to ask for an extension, and pay any taxes they may owe, by 17 May.
+As a result of the covid-19 pandemic in the United States and recent changes made to the tax code applicable to 2020 tax returns, the IRS gave taxpayers more time than usual again this year.
+Still, some taxpayers will need more time to file and will therefore in most cases be required to ask for an extension, while paying any taxes they may owe by 17 May.

 The IRS gives certain groups more time to file a tax return but for most taxpayers by filing IRS Form 4868 they can get an automatic income tax extension.
 The extension will give you until 15 October, 2021 to file your 2020 tax return but not on paying your taxes.